NREL/resstock/docs/read_the_docs/source/advanced_tutorial/heat_pump_upgrades.rst

 **********************************************

 Use the ``HVAC Distribution|Ductwork Restriction`` option from the lookup.
-The heat pump's heating/cooling autosized capacity is limited to the maximum of the existing duct system's heating/cooling airflow rate (cfm) divided by 400 cfm/ton.
+The (ducted) heat pump's heating/cooling autosized capacity is limited to the maximum of the existing duct system's heating/cooling airflow rate (cfm) divided by 400 cfm/ton.
 Additionally, the blower fan efficiency (W/cfm) is adjusted to account for the duct system becoming more restrictive.

 For example: